Advertising

 Where in the United States is Illinois?
 Location map of Illinois in the US.

-Illinois borders Wisconsin to the north, Michigan via a water boundary in Lake Michigan to the northeast, Indiana to the east, and Kentucky to southeast.
-The Mississippi River forms a natural border with Missouri and Iowa in the west.
-The state's nickname is "The Prairie State."
+Illinois borders Wisconsin to the north, Michigan via a water boundary in Lake Michigan to the northeast, Indiana to the east, and Kentucky to the southeast.
+The Mississippi River forms a natural border with Missouri and Iowa to the west.
+The state's nickname is "The Prairie State"; its landscape is characterized by vast, fertile plains that form the backbone of its agricultural economy.

 Short History